let4be/crusty/main/README.md

 cd crusty
 # might take some time
 docker-compose build
-# can use ANY seed or even several(separated by a comma), example.com works too but has just one external link ;)
+# can use ANY or even several(separated by a comma), example.com works too just has one external link ;)
 CRUSTY_SEEDS=https://example.com docker-compose up -d
 ```